Is America Still Safe for Foreigners? The New Tariff Wars and What It Means for Travelers of Color

 • A Canadian journalist was questioned about her political beliefs and articles she had written critical of U.S. foreign policy.

-• And most recently, a story went viral about a married man—an American who voted for Trump—whose Portuguese wife was pulled into secondary inspection at the airport.
+• And most recently, a story went viral about an American married man who voted for Trump and whose Portuguese wife was pulled into secondary inspection at the airport.
 Despite being married and having a valid visa, she was sent to a detention center and is now being deported back to Portugal.
+(Oh Well)

 So, what does this mean for you as a traveler?
 It means you need to know your rights at the border.
 While non-citizens have fewer legal protections than U.S. citizens at ports of entry, you do not have to provide passwords or unlock your devices in most cases.